rna-atlas/rna-atlas.github.io/doc/anno/N000_normal.rst

-Samples from the digestive tract are found in :abbr:`N010 DIGESTIVE (Digestive system)` (n = 192) and branch out into :abbr:`N043 COLON SIGMOID (Colon sigmoid)` (n = 54), :abbr:`N044 ESOPHAGUS MUSCOLARIS (Esophagus muscolaris, esophageal junction and other smooth muscle)` (n = 82), containing both muscolaris and esophageal junction samples), :abbr:`N045 COLON TRANSVERSE (Colon transverse)` (n = 27) and :abbr:`N046 SMALL INTESTINE (Small intestine)` (n = 29), although a degree of overlap is observed across all these groups. :abbr:`N044 (Esophagus muscolaris, esophageal junction and other smooth muscle)` attracts samples from other organs with a majority of smooth muscle tissue.
+Samples from the digestive tract are found in :abbr:`N010 DIGESTIVE (Digestive system)` (n = 192) and branch out into :abbr:`N043 COLON SIGMOID (Colon sigmoid)` (n = 54), :abbr:`N044 ESOPHAGUS MUSCOLARIS (Esophagus muscolaris, esophageal junction or other smooth muscle)` (n = 82), containing both muscolaris and esophageal junction samples), :abbr:`N045 COLON TRANSVERSE (Colon transverse)` (n = 27) and :abbr:`N046 SMALL INTESTINE (Small intestine)` (n = 29), although a degree of overlap is observed across all these groups. :abbr:`N044 (Esophagus muscolaris, esophageal junction or other smooth muscle)` attracts samples from other organs with a majority of smooth muscle tissue.
 |br|
 The database contains only 10 bladder samples (the only ones available on GTEx at the time of this work), five of which are found within this group.
-The remaining half cluster with prostate tissue :abbr:`N038 PROSTATE+BLADDER (Prostate and bladder)`` (n = 37), but could be possibly be further separated if the population were to be increased.
+The remaining half cluster with prostate tissue :abbr:`N038 PROSTATE+BLADDER (Prostate or bladder)`` (n = 37), but could be possibly be further separated if the population were to be increased.
 |br|
-This last group is part of a more general supercluster of mostly gland and hormonal regulatory tissues (:abbr:`N008 MUCOSA+GLANDS (Mucosa or gland tissue)`, n = 161), esophagus mucosa and submucosa glands (:abbr:`N039 ESOPHAGOUS MUCOSA (Esophagous mucosa and glands)`, n = 39, including two salivary gland samples with a majority of mucosa and stroma), breast (ducts and glands), fallopian and endocervix tissues (:abbr:`N040 MAMMARY, n = 26), kidney cortex (:abbr:`N041 KIDNEY, (Kidney)`, n = 27) vaginal epithelium and mucosa, and ectocervix (:abbr:`N042 VAGINA (Vagina)`, n = 32).
+This last group is part of a more general supercluster of mostly gland and hormonal regulatory tissues (:abbr:`N008 MUCOSA+GLANDS (Mucosa or gland tissue)`, n = 161), esophagus mucosa and submucosa glands (:abbr:`N039 ESOPHAGOUS MUCOSA (Esophagous mucosa or glands)`, n = 39, including two salivary gland samples with a majority of mucosa and stroma), breast (ducts and glands), fallopian and endocervix tissues (:abbr:`N040 MAMMARY, n = 26), kidney cortex (:abbr:`N041 KIDNEY, (Kidney)`, n = 27) vaginal epithelium and mucosa, and ectocervix (:abbr:`N042 VAGINA (Vagina)`, n = 32).
 As observed before, the borders between female reproductive organs tissues also tend to overlap, depending on the ratio between mucosa, muscle, or other tissue types within the sample.
 |br|
-Cervix and vaginal tissues are also found to a lesser degree in :abbr:`N007 OVARY+UTERUS (Ovaries, uterus and fallopian tubes)` (n = 92), which is then split into
+Cervix and vaginal tissues are also found to a lesser degree in :abbr:`N007 OVARY+UTERUS (Ovaries, uterus or fallopian tubes)` (n = 92), which is then split into
 :abbr:`N036 UTERUS (Uterus)` (n = 52), and :abbr:`N037 OVARY (Ovary)` (n = 40) at the next iteration.
 |br| |br|
 Occasionally, the separation is orthogonal to provided labels.